apsoftware-andyp/sfw2jpg/README.md

 ## Build Instructions
 The hardest part of building anything is to make sure your development environment is able to build.
-I recommend for beginners to just install InteliJ and open this project from there.
+I recommend for beginners to just install IntelliJ and open this project from there.

 If, however, you have everything needed to build already set up, you can simply call